 When you do, Cryptowatch will automatically finish connecting to your Coinbase Pro account.
 Once connected, the Coinbase Pro box will change color and no longer show the 3 API key input fields:

 Now you can place and cancel orders and manage your Coinbase Pro portfolio on Cryptowatch.
 If you’re new to Cryptowatch, try following the New User Guide to get acquainted with the interface.

 Coinbase Pro traders can use Cryptowatch’s advanced charts to trade and perform technical analysis as well as track their funds alongside any other exchange accounts on the Portfolio page.
-For a quick overview of these features, scroll down to the Trade on Coinbase Pro and Coinbase Pro Portfolio sections.

 Check out these articles to learn more about trading and analysis on the Charts page: